-The leading-order term $-b'/a'_1 \cdot \delta$ is real-valued since all $f$-functions are real near the crossing point, implying that the first-order correction to $\delta\omega$ is real.
+The leading-order term $-b'/a'_1 \cdot \delta$ is real-valued, as all $f$-functions are real near the crossing point, implying that the first-order correction to $\delta\omega$ is real.
 The second-order term involves complex quantities and corresponds to the proportionality constant $C(q)$ defined in equation~(\ref{eq:C_q}).
-Since $f'_{-1,-1} \propto \tilde{q}$ and both $a'_1$ and $c'$ depend on $f'_{-1,-1}$, the BIC condition requires that the second-order correction term in equation~(\ref{eq:FWBIC-2}) is real:
+Because $f'_{-1,-1} \propto \tilde{q}$ and both $a'_1$ and $c'$ depend on $f'_{-1,-1}$, the BIC condition requires that the second-order correction term in equation~(\ref{eq:FWBIC-2}) is real, as follows:

 where $a'_1, c' \propto f'_{-1,-1}$.
-This is the Friedrich–Wintgen BIC condition, which reduces to a quadratic equation in $f'_{-1,-1}$.
-Remarkably, this equation has a single real root of multiplicity two (see appendix~\ref{app:FW-BIC}), implying that the BIC condition is uniquely satisfied.
-The explicit solution is:
+This is the Friedrich--Wintgen BIC condition, which reduces to a quadratic equation in $f'_{-1,-1}$.
+Remarkably, this equation has a single real root of multiplicity two (see supplementary section 3), implying that the BIC condition is uniquely satisfied.
+The explicit solution is

-where we used $f'_{-1,-1} = \tilde{q} \, \partial_q f_{-1,-1}$.
-Therefore, a Friedrich–Wintgen BIC is formed for a specific value of $\tilde{q}$ that satisfies this condition, indicating that the BIC's deviation from the crossing point is proportional to $\delta$ with proportionality constant $\tilde{q}$.
-These BICs are marked by circles on the GR$_0^1$ band in figure~\ref{fig:FW-BIC}(a), where the proportional dependence on $\delta$ is evident and shows excellent agreement with numerical simulations.
-This theoretical framework, derived from a three-band $S$-matrix model, demonstrates that Friedrich–Wintgen BICs generally exist near the avoided crossing of guided-mode resonances, consistent with interpretations based on effective two-level Hamiltonians in previous studies \cite{sadr21, fried85, hu2022global, hsu2016bic, volya2003nonHermi}.
+where we use $f'_{-1,-1} = \tilde{q} \, \partial_q f_{-1,-1}$.
+If the mirror symmetry is preserved while the origin is shifted, $u_{mn}$ acquires an additional phase factor, but the Friedrich--Wintgen BIC condition can still be satisfied (see supplementary section 3).
+Therefore, a Friedrich--Wintgen BIC is formed for a specific value of $\tilde{q}$ that satisfies this condition, indicating that the deviation of the BIC from the crossing point is proportional to $\delta$ with a proportionality constant $\tilde{q}$.
+These BICs are marked by circles on the GR$_0^1$ band in figure~\ref{fig:FW-BIC}(a), where the proportional dependence on $\delta$ is evident and shows excellent agreement with the numerical simulations.

+When the relative permittivity lacks even symmetry, the coupling coefficients $u_{mn}$ become complex.
+A true Friedrich--Wintgen BIC is not guaranteed and typically does not exist (see supplementary section 3).
+This is analogous to that of accidental BICs or symmetry-protected BICs under symmetry breaking~\cite{carletti2018giant, liu2019high, liu2019circularly, chen2023observation, kuhner2023unlocking, sun2023infinite}.
+This theoretical framework, derived from a three-band $S$-matrix model under symmetry preserving, demonstrates that Friedrich--Wintgen BICs generally exist near the avoided crossing of guided-mode resonances, consistent with the interpretations based on the effective two-level Hamiltonians in previous studies \cite{fried85, sadr21, hu2022global, hsu2016bic, volya2003nonHermi}.

-Let us briefly introduce the effective non-Hermitian Hamiltonian for two coupled resonant modes:
+We briefly introduce the following effective non-Hermitian Hamiltonian for two coupled resonant modes: